practicaltech/TechFest/2021/gathering_6/README(in progress).md

   <ol type="i">
     <li>Navigate to the Nano 33 IoT page by clicking on the link under the image.</li>
-    <li>Find and follow the 'getting started guide.' <b>Or</b>, look up the board name pn your search enginge and follow an independent hobbyists guide (sometimes they are better).</li>
+    <li>Find and follow the 'getting started guide.' <b>Or</b>, look up the board name on your search enginge and follow an independent hobbyists guide (sometimes they are better).</li>
       <ol type="a">
-        <li>If you chose the Arduino guide, follow the programming on 'Desktop IDE' guide.</li>
+        <li>If you chose the Arduino guide, follow the 'Desktop IDE' guide.</li>
       </ol>
     <li>Figure out how to make the on board LED blink!
-Look back to previous guides and/or follow the Arduino, Nano 33 IoT, guide's blink.</li>
+Look back to previous guides and/or follow the Arduino Nano 33 IoT guide's blink.</li>
   </ol>

-  Congratulations!! you just got a whole new microcontroller working.
+**Congratulations!!** you just got a whole new microcontroller working.
 The more experience we get with new boards, the more versatile we will become at working with and troubleshooting microcontrollers.

 <br>

-### 2. Bluetooth
+### 2. Bluetooth (control a light with your phone)

 a standardized communication protocol for electronic systems ([Spark Fun](https://learn.sparkfun.com/tutorials/bluetooth-basics/all)).
 In other words, it's a way in which electrical systems can speak to eachother wirelessly.
 It operates at the same band as Wifi (2.4GHz).